 Everyone has questions about science and faith, no matter who they are or where they come from.
 We might have ethical questions about new discoveries and technologies, find that nature documentaries give us a sense of awe and wonder, or ask questions about scientific ‘proof for God’ – and every young person is studying science at school.
 Engagement with these subjects is not an optional extra for us today!

-In a recent survey, 30% of non-Christians and 10% of Christians thought the church was ‘not compatible with science’ (World Vision/Barna, 2018, over 2,000 non-Christians and 1,000 Christians surveyed).
+In a 2018 survey, 30% of non-religious people and about 10 % of Christians thought the church was ‘not compatible with science’ (World Vision/Barna, 2018, over 2,000 non-Christians and 1,000 Christians surveyed).
 So how do we respond to that?

 The Faraday Institute was named after the outstanding scientist Michael Faraday, who invented the electric motor and was Professor of Chemistry at the Royal Institution.
 He was famous for his public lectures, and saw no conflict between his research and Christian faith.

 Our aim is to continue in Faraday’s footsteps, demonstrating that Christians can enjoy science.
 Since our founding in 2006, we have run a series of academic research projects, and also provided a steady stream of opportunities for both scientists and the general public to explore these topics.

 The primary mission of The Faraday Institute is to engage with mainstream science, addressing subjects that are relevant to society today, and creating opportunities for dialogue with both the scientific world and the general public.
 All of the activity relating to Faraday Churches takes place within a firm commitment to the Nicene and Apostolic Creeds, catering for all Christian denominations.